-In FY 2018, we consumed energy equivalent to burning approximately 211,000 kiloliters of crude oil, or 64% of our FY 1990 baseline.
+In FY 2017, we consumed energy equivalent to burning approximately 228,000 kiloliters of crude oil, or 64% of our FY 1990 baseline.
 We plan to improve our per-unit energy consumptions indicator by an average of 1% per year going forward.

-In FY 2009, we achieved the JCIA target (for FY 2008-2012) of per-unit energy consumptions indicator of 80% of the FY 1990 baseline, and have maintained this level.
+In FY 2009, we achieved the JCIA target (for FY 2008-2012) of per-unit energy consumptions indicator of 80% of the FY 1990 baseline, and have maintained this level through FY 2017.
 Since FY 2010, we have been implementing a plan to improve our average annual per-unit energy consumptions by 1% per year.

-Per-unit energy consumptions indicator: Guideline for making energy-efficiency comparisons.
-Here, energyefficiency comparisons use FY 1990 as the baseline.
+Per-unit energy consumptions indicator:

+Guideline for making energy-efficiency comparisons.
+Here, energy-efficiency comparisons use FY 1990 as the baseline.
 (FY 1990=100)